daniel-ob/baskets/README.md

     - View "orders count", which links to related orders.
     - **Export related order forms**: Once a delivery deadline is passed, a link will be shown to download delivery order forms in *xlsx* format.
 The file will contain one sheet per order including user information and order items.
     - Email users having ordered for selected deliveries.
+  - If a product is removed from an opened delivery, related opened orders will be updated and a message will be shown to email affected users.
 - **Orders** page allows to:
   - View and update user orders.
+  - In "Orders list" page:
     - Export .xlsx file containing recap of monthly order amounts per user.
+    - If one or several orders are deleted, a message will be shown to email affected users.

 ### Other